Villa at the NW corner of Route Doumer and Rue Bourgeat (1900s–1940)

 The next tenant at 50 Route Doumer was Shanghai's first and largest movie production studio – Star Motion Picture Co. 明星影片公司.
 It stayed in this building from 1927 until the company's forced closure in 1937.
 During that time the studio produced a large number of movies, including the legendary Street Angel (1937).

-Here are some photos of the studio's headquarters (we are looking at two different entrances, one at Route Courbet and one at Rue Bourgeat):
+Here are some photos of the studio's headquarters, with the entrance at Rue Bourgeat):

 The general manager S. C. Chang (Zhang Shichuan 張石川) in his office: